AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Utah is home to over 2 million drivers, and that number continues to rise as drivers return to the road post-pandemic.
 While some metropolitan areas like Salt Lake City may have public transportation, much of the state is ruled by highways.
-In short, Utahns need a car to get around.
+That means many Utahns need a car to get around.
 Since Utah is a no-fault state, average car insurance rates are higher than the national average.

 Still, the cost of car insurance in Utah also depends on other factors, like age, gender, and driving history.
 Read below to find out more about what to expect when shopping for insurance.